austenem/debaterly/README.md

 The frontend of the app has inputs for user text and displays the model score in an intuitive and aesthetically pleasing way.
 It uses state management to update the score and inputs, and CSS to style the UI.
+When users score their writing, areas of the text that need work or are especially convincing are highlighted.

 ## Next Steps